What is a Great Product Strategy?

-The success of any product is contingent on a number of factors, including the company, features, usability, and more.
-However, none of those factors amount to too much if you don’t have a robust product strategy to back your product or service.
+The success of any product depends on a number of factors, including the company, features, usability, and more.
+However, none of those factors amount to much if you don’t have a robust product strategy to back your product.

 Many companies figure out the ideal solution to a problem and then make up the perfect product or service.
-However, what a lot of companies do wrong is that they don’t work on their product strategy, at least not as much as they should.
+However, what a lot of companies do wrong is that they don’t work on their product strategy as much as they should.

 In this article, we’ll go over what product strategy is, the five stages of it, and how you can develop a great product strategy.

 Table of Contents

 A product strategy is the complete roadmap of your product or service.
 It details everything from ideation, product development, and product launch to product marketing.